logancyang/obsidian-copilot/README.md

 - No usage cap for GPT-4 like ChatGPT Plus.
 - One-click copying any message as markdown.
 - One-click saving the entire conversation as a note.
-- Use a super long note as context, and start a discussion around it by switching to "Long Note QA" in the Mode Selection menu.
 - **Chat with your whole vault** by selecting "Vault QA" mode.
 Ask questions and get **cited responses**!
 - All QA modes are powered by retrieval augmentation with a **local vector store**.
 No sending your data to a cloud-based vector search service!
 - Easy commands to **simplify, emojify, summarize, translate, change tone, fix grammar, rewrite into a tweet/thread, count tokens** and more.